Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Simplified Matrix Factorization

 \item \textbf{Trajectory Complexity:} Assume $\eta |y|<1$.
 The topological entropy of the gradient descent system $\GD_\eta$ satisfies $h(\GD_\eta) \geq \log 3$.
 Moreover, $\GD_\eta$ has periodic orbits of any positive integer period. \end{itemize} \end{theorem}

-Theorem~\ref{thm:scalar-unreg} provides a tight convergence condition for gradient descent in problem~\eqref{eq:scalar-fac}.
-The critical step size \eqref{eq:critical-scalar} consists of two components: The first term comes from the fact that, when $\eta|y| > 1$, all global minimizers become unstable and only attract a measure-zero set.
-The second term is associated with the convergence region.
-Notice that the critical step size depends smoothly on the initialization and that for $\eta< 1/|y|$ the convergence region is equal almost everywhere to an ellipsoid $\mathcal{D}_{\eta}'$ in $\br^{2d}$ (see right panel of Figure~\ref{fig:intro}).
-This result improves the sufficient condition for convergence obtained by \citet{wang2022large}, $\eta < \eta^*_1(\baru, \barv)= \min\big\{\frac{1}{3|y|},\frac{4}{\|\baru\|^2+\|\barv\|^2+4|y|}\big\}$.
-For $y \neq 0$, their threshold $\eta^*_1$ is strictly smaller than the critical step size $\eta^*$ in \eqref{eq:critical-scalar}.
+Theorem~\ref{thm:scalar-unreg} provides a necessary and sufficient convergence condition for gradient descent in problem~\eqref{eq:scalar-fac}.
+The critical step size \eqref{eq:critical-scalar} consists of two terms.
+The first term arises because: when $\eta|y| > 1$, all global minimizers become unstable and only attract a measure-zero set.
+The second term characterizes the full convergence region, which is equal almost everywhere to an ellipsoid $\mathcal{D}_{\eta}'$ (see right panel of Figure~\ref{fig:intro}).
+Note that this convergence result is global: it holds for all step sizes $\eta$ and initializations $\theta_{0}$, except for a null set in the $(\eta, \theta_0)$-space.
+In contrast, the previous work of \citet{wang2022large} only showed convergence for step sizes in the range $\eta<1/(3|y|)$, and initializations in a strict subset of $\mathcal{D}_\eta'$ (see Figure~\ref{fig:wang}).
+A comparison between the proof techniques used for Theorem~\ref{thm:scalar-unreg} and those used by \citet{wang2022large} is provided in Appendix~\ref{app:proof-unreg}.

-Theorem~\ref{thm:scalar-unreg} provides a precise description of chaos in gradient descent: it has sensitive dependence on the initialization.
+By Theorem~\ref{thm:scalar-unreg}, gradient descent in problem~\eqref{eq:scalar-fac} exhibits a strong form of sensitivity to initial condition.
 Note that in problem~\eqref{eq:scalar-fac}, the squared norm of the parameter coincides with the loss sharpness $\lambda_{\max}(\nabla^2 L)$ at global minimizers (see Appendix~\ref{app:proof-unreg}).
 Hence, Theorem~\ref{thm:scalar-unreg} shows that at critical step size, infinitesimal perturbations of the initialization can send the trajectory to a minimizer with arbitrarily large norm, sharpness or imbalance, or to a saddle.
 This is a hallmark of unpredictability: it is impossible to reduce the error in the prediction of the converging point by improving the precision in the specification of the initialization.
-We remark that this form of strong reachability from an arbitrarily small range of initial values is familiar in chaos theory, for examples, the Julia sets in complex system and the Wada basin boundaries in flows and systems defined by diffeomorphisms \citep[see, e.g., ][]{devaney1987introduction, nusse1996wada, aguirre2001wada}.
-However, these classical frameworks depend on properties not satisfied by our setting, for instance, complex differentiability or invertibility of the system map, and thus do not apply here.
+We remark that this form of reachability from an arbitrarily small range of initial values is familiar in chaos theory, such as the Julia sets in complex systems and the Wada basin boundaries \citep[see, e.g., ][]{devaney1987introduction, nusse1996wada, aguirre2001wada}.
+However, these classical frameworks depend on properties not satisfied by our setting, such as complex differentiability or invertibility of the system map, and thus do not apply here.